akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### My mother’s hand on my head

 Beatrice’s mother scooped her up, laughing.
-“Did you find the geese?”
+‘Did you find the geese?’

-“The geese found *me*, Mother.
-Why were they chasing me?”
+‘The geese found *me*, Mother.
+Why were they chasing me?’

-“It's likely because they don’t know you, dear.”
+‘It's likely because they don’t know you, dear.’

 Beatrice sniffled.
-“Then can I have one of my own, Mother?
-So it knows me?”
+‘Then can I have one of my own, Mother?
+So it knows me?’

 Her mother gave a warm, tired smile.
-“We’ll raise one together.
-I’ll teach you.”
+‘We’ll raise one together.
+I’ll teach you.’

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)